 Looking for a dating site you can trust?
 Search no more.

-The use of online dating websites by gay men has helped some identify and accept their sexual orientation, according to new research.
+The use of online dating websites and apps by gay men has helped some identify and accept their sexual orientation, according to research.

 Colleagues at the Instituto Superior De Psicologia Aplicada in Portugal surveyed 36 homosexual men to learn how they came to accept being gay.